VibeThemes/wplms-lms-migrate/readme.txt

 = Can I revert changes if I don't like it after migrating? =

-Yes, after migration you can check all the courses and if you feel its not correct and again wants to move to Learndash, then you can simply click on the revert changes button to revert all the changes.
+Yes, after migration you can check all the courses and if you feel its not correct and again wants to move to LMS theme, then you can simply click on the revert changes button to revert all the changes.

 = Where can I report a bug? =

-Report bugs, suggest ideas, and participate in development at <a href="https://vibethemes.com/">VibeThemes</a>.
+Report bugs, suggest ideas, and participate in development at <a href="https://wplms.io/">WPLMS</a>.

 == Screenshots ==